 Is Corrective Jaw Surgery Right for You?

-If braces alone won’t fix the alignment of your teeth, your orthodontist may refer you to Central Florida Oral & Facial Surgery for an evaluation.
-Orthodontists can often identify candidates for treatment by as early as age 14.
+If braces alone won’t fix the alignment of your teeth, your orthodontist may refer you to Central Florida Oral, Facial and Periodontal Surgery for an evaluation.
+Orthodontists can often identify candidates for treatment as early as age 14.
 Adults may also begin exploring corrective jaw surgery after recognizing that their jaws appear underdeveloped or overdeveloped.

 Generally, treatment starts with a year of orthodontics to bring your teeth into the right position.
 Corrective jaw surgery comes afterward, once patients have stopped growing.